forrtproject/forrtproject.github.io/CONTRIBUTING.md

 #### Steps

 1. Open VSCode and ensure you have the [Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension installed in Visual Studio Code.
 2. Open `.devcontainer/devcontainer.json` in VSCode.
+If you are on a Windows host, go to `.devcontainer\dev\devcontainer.json` and uncomment the line `"remoteUser": "root"` before continuing.
 3. In the context menu of VSCode (Crl + Shift + P), select `Dev Containers: Open Folder in Container`.
 Alternatively, a pop-up will appear in the bottom right corner of the window asking if you want to open the folder in a container.
 Click on `Reopen in Container`.
 4. Wait for the container to build.
 The context of VS Code will change.
 In the bottom left corner, you will see a green icon with the name of the container (Hugo Dev).
 5. Run `hugo server -D`.
 The container will foward port 1313 to the host machine, so you can access the website at `http://localhost:1313`.